As an Amazon Associate, I earn from qualifying purchases.

 Pro Tips/Recipe Notes

-• You can absolutely make these ahead of time as part of your meal prep!
-Simply blanch the green beans (instructions here in How to Blanch and Freeze Green Beans) and store in an air-tight container for up to three days.
+• You can make these ahead of time as part of your meal prep!
+Simply blanch the green beans and store them in an air-tight container for up to three days.
 Add to the pan once the garlic butter is ready.

-• If using canned beans, drain well and toss in the garlic butter sauce for only 1-2 minutes or until they are heated through.
+• If using canned beans, drain well and toss in the garlic butter sauce in the pan for only 1-2 minutes or until they are heated through.
 You don’t want to overcook them.

-• If using frozen beans, briefly heat in the microwave (~1 minute) or steamer basket (~2 minutes) before adding to the garlic butter.
+• If using frozen beans, briefly heat in the microwave (~1 minute) or steamer basket (~2 minutes) before adding to the garlic butter in the pan.

 Variations